The physics of the didgeridoo (didjeridu/ yidaki/ yiraki),

 - the flow of air between the player's lips.

-In the brass instruments, the vocal tract has only a minor effect,
+In brass and woodwind instruments, the vocal tract usually has a less prominent effect,

-but in the didjeridu or yidaki it is very important.
+but in the didjeridu it is very important.

 A schematic diagram of the acoustic system (not to scale).